Are you wondering whether your sex drive is low? And whether there's anything you can do about that? Well, sister, you're not alone….

 - Tend to stress with relaxation techniques, improved sleep, and necessary lifestyle changes.

-- Deal with the side-effects of medications; Cease and desist on alcohol overconsumption (an occasional glass of red wine, however, can stimulate desire).
+- Deal with the side-effects of medications; reduce alcohol overconsumption (an occasional glass of red wine, however, can stimulate desire).

 - Do at least 2 things every day to make yourself feel sexy!
 This is a sure fire way to fan your flame!
 This can be wearing slinky underwear (even if only you know about it), wearing red, treating yourself to a delicious sensual bath or…. you name it!